doxxfree/Youtube_Videos_Learning/Readme.md

 ## So i am watching a video on youtude from a channel calle freecodecamp.org

-### After watching 1st topic i am going to impliment it on a webpage, usinf VS code.
+### After watching 1st topic i am going to implement it on a webpage, usinf VS code.